Strain-tunable metamagnetic critical endpoint in Mott insulating rare-earth titanates

 Therefore, the transition temperature for $\alpha$ ($\beta$) increases (decreases) due to $R$.
-Near the CEP, we can eliminate $\alpha$ and obtain a free-energy expansion only in terms of $\beta$, $f=\sum_{\nu=0}^{4}b_{\nu}\beta^{\nu}$~\cite{supp}.
-The first-order line, where $\beta$ jumps, is determined by the condition that the odd-power coefficients, $b_1$ and $b_3$, become zero.
+Near the CEP, we can eliminate $\alpha$ and obtain a free-energy expansion only in terms of $\beta$, $f=\sum_{\nu=0}^{4}b_{\nu}\beta^{\nu}$ (see Appendix~\ref{sec:GL} for details).
+The first-order line, where $\beta$ jumps, is determined by the condition that the odd-power coefficients $b_1$ and $b_3$ become zero.
 Since both are proportional to $a_{F}-a_{G}$, this condition gives $a_{F}=a_{G}$, leading to

-The position of the CEP is given by combining the above expression with the condition $b_{2}=0$, which yields:
+The position of the CEP is given by combining the above expression with the condition $b_{2}=0$, which yields

 Along the first-order line, the order parameter $\beta$ vanishes according to the usual mean-field result $\left.\beta\right|_{b_{1}=b_{3}=0}=\sqrt{-b_{2}/(2b_{4})}\propto\left(t_{c}-t\right)^{1/2}$.
 Beyond a mean-field approximation, however, the CEP is expected to belong to the Ising universality class.
 Indeed, by applying the transformation $x=\frac{2}{a+1}x^{\prime}+(a-1)t^{\prime}$ and $t=\frac{a+1}{2}t^{\prime}$, the first-order line becomes the vertical line $x^{\prime}=0$ terminating at the CEP at $t_c^{\prime}=-2R/a(\gamma-1)$.
-Thus, $x^{\prime}$ plays a similar role as of the magnetic field in the Ising model, and $t^{\prime}$, of the reduced temperature.
+Thus, $x^{\prime}$ plays a similar role to the magnetic field in the Ising model, and $t^{\prime}$ to the reduced temperature.
 In models described by the Ising universality class, a Widom line is expected to emerge from the CEP and to extend to higher temperatures~\cite{Jones1956,Xu2005_Widom,Simeoni2010}.
 To investigate it, we compute the specific heat $C/T\propto-\partial^{2}f/\partial t^{2}$ as a function of $t$ (or $x$) for fixed $x$ (or $t$).
-As shown in Figs.~\ref{fig:cuts}(c)-(d), $C/T$ displays a pronounced maximum above the CEP, indicative of the enhanced fluctuations that characterize the Widom line~\footnote{The Widom line defined by the maxima in Fig.~\ref{fig:cuts}(c) deviates slightly from the one defined by the maxima in Fig.~\ref{fig:cuts}(d), since they are not generally local maxima in the two-dimensional $\{x,t\}$ space.}.
+As shown in Figs.~\ref{fig:cuts}(c) and \ref{fig:cuts}(d), $C/T$ displays a pronounced maximum above the CEP, indicative of the enhanced fluctuations that characterize the Widom line~\footnote{The Widom line defined by the maxima in Fig.~\ref{fig:cuts}(c) deviates slightly from the one defined by the maxima in Fig.~\ref{fig:cuts}(d) since they are not generally local maxima in the 2D $\{x,t\}$ space.}.
 As one moves farther from the CEP, this $C/T$ maximum becomes weaker, and the Widom line fades away, as shown by the dotted line in the phase diagram of Fig.~\ref{fig:phd}(c).